 AUM is presently negotiating a joint program whereby our campus and Auburn University will share doctoral instruction in public administration.
-The proposed start date for the program is Fall Quarter, 1985.
 For further information contact the Head of the Department of Government at AUM or Head of the Department of Political Science at AUA.